Remedy’s Plan for Return to Clinical Practice in Respect of Covid-19

 - The therapist and the patient will both maintain a space of 2 meters (6 feet) distance between each other in all clinic areas outside the treatment room.

-- Patients are not permitted to lounge in the clinic recaption area before or after the treatment.
+- Patients are not permitted to lounge in the clinic recaption area after the treatment.

 - Nothing remains in the clinic space that cannot be disinfected after each touch.